psibir/psibir.github.io/_posts/2023-07-04-comparing pandas pyspark.md

 +--------------+-----------+
 ```

-Your task is to write a function etl that takes in the input DataFrame and returns a DataFrame containing only the videos with more than 1,000,000 views and released in the last 5 years.
+Your task is to write a function ’etl’ that takes in the input DataFrame and returns a DataFrame containing only the videos with more than 1,000,000 views and released in the last 5 years.
 The output DataFrame should have the same schema as the input DataFrame.

 Pandas Method: